How Can I Be Over the Legal Limit After Only One Drink?

 If you sustained serious injuries, you might recover compensation from the drunk driver or the insurance provider.
 However, you must prove that the alcohol-impaired driver caused the crash.
 In other words, you must prove that the driver failed to yield the right of way, rear-ended your vehicle, or did something that was the direct cause of the car crash.

 You must also document and prove your damages.
 Keeping copies of all bills, receipts, and invoices helps document your financial losses.
-Keep a journal detailing your struggle to recover from the accident injuries can help prove the extent of your non-economic damages.
+Keeping a journal detailing your struggle to recover from the accident injuries can help prove the extent of your non-economic damages.

 You may want to consult with a DUI accident lawyer to review your legal options.
 The other driver’s insurance company is not going to tell you if you are accepting a low settlement offer.
 Take the time to check with a lawyer to ensure you are not being cheated out of the money you deserve for a DUI accident claim.